 - Prove identity by showing three types of ID - (originals only accepted) in person, at a time agreed with the child employment office.

 - If you are signed up to the DBS Update Service and you have an enhanced children's workforce and children's barred list DBS check, then we may be able to accept this instead of running a new DBS check.
-Please contact us to find out further information.
+Please contact us for further information.

-- Once we have received a satisfactory enhanced DBS disclosure (which can take anywhere from two to six weeks) and two satisfactory references and you have attended both training sessions, we will send you your certificate and chaperone's ID badge, valid for approximately three years.
+- Once we have received a satisfactory enhanced DBS disclosure and two satisfactory references and you have attended both training sessions, we will send you confirmation of your chaperone approval and ID badge, which may be valid for approximately up to three years.

 - You must let us know of any changes to your circumstances or address which may invalidate your registration.